Department of Statistics

 My research group is engaged in fundamental research in the following areas:

-I like to work in multi-disciplinary teams and am always interested in
+I like to work in multi-disciplinary teams and am currently interested in

-discussing challenging machine learning problems in any scientific field including behavioral sciences,
+machine learning problems in several scientific areas, especially behavioral sciences,

 Statistical learning theory: We are developing theory and algorithms for